juliajessica/track-form/README.md

 #### _Assignment for Epicodus_

-#### By _**Julia Sheremet**_
+#### By: _**Julia Sheremet**_

 ## Description

 _This webpage is designed to help potential developers/students decide which track they'd like to pursue before they enroll into a coding school.
-The purpose of this survey is to help students gain more of an understanding on which track would suit them best.
+The purpose of this survey is to help students gain more of an understanding on which track would suit them best._

-There are so many different languages and tracks to choose from.
+_There are so many different languages and tracks to choose from.
 This small survey will hopefully open a new door of opportunities for future internships, jobs, and learning opportunities._

 ## Setup/Installation Requirements